osmcode/osmium-tool/man/osmium-getid.md

 option is used.
 Then all versions of the objects will be copied to the output.

-If referenced objects are missing from the input file, the type and IDs of those objects is written out to *stderr* at the end of the program unless the **-H**, **--with-history** option was given.
+If referenced objects are missing from the input file, the type and IDs of those objects is written out to STDERR at the end of the program unless the **-H**, **--with-history** option was given.

 This command will not work with negative IDs.